TheBuggyRobot/Leetcode/candy/ReadMe.md

 Each child must have at least one candy.
 Therefore, it we can assume that the starting value of `result` (the return value for the number of total number of candies) can be `n`.
 ## Step 2:
+For a comprehensive solution to the problem lets consider the following array:
+`ratings = [3,4,5,6,6,5,4,3];`
+In this problem there is 3 different scenerio:
+1) Ratings are ascending (increasing sequence) - when the ratings of the current child `ratings[i]` is less than the next child `ratings[i+1]`.
+In the example above the increasing part that is from 3 to 6 i.e. indices 0 to 3 of the ratings array `[3,4,5,6, ...]`, the candy distribution will also follow an acesending pattern `[1,2,3,4, ...]`.
+2) Ratings remain equal

+3) Ratings are descending (decreasing sequence)

 ## Step 3: